Regardless of whether you are a non-EU or EU citizen, getting a mortgage in the UK as a non-UK citizen is extremely tricky.

 Can I get a pre-settled mortgage?

-How long do mortgage with pre-settled status offers tend to last?
+How long do mortgages with pre-settled status offers tend to last?

 As with all remortgage and house purchase offers, the standard time frame tends to be 180 days before the offer is rescinded.